shopware/shopware/adr/2023-05-10-experimental-features.md

 For commercial the same thing applies as for platform itself.
 There is no difference in how we handle experimental core features and experimental commercial features.

+### Docs

+Experimental features will be documented.
+This includes Dev docs, API docs and user docs.
+As we want to encourage the use of the features for end-users, they have to understand how the feature works under the hood.
+For external developers, documentation for experimental features is also important, as they can check how they might want to integrate and extend the feature being built, and thus suggest the needed extension points during the development process.
+In the docs it will also be marked that the features are experimental and that the APIs and user interface is not yet stable.

 ### Roadmap

 The experimental status of features should also be reflected in the roadmap.
-That means that for given feature the progress in the roadmap can have a progress of 30% but already released in an experimental state.
+That means that for a given feature, the progress in the roadmap can have a progress of 30% but already released in an experimental state.
 In that case, the version where it was made available as experimental should be shown in the roadmap.
-When a feature is completed it leaves the experimental state and all features that are displayed under "released" in the roadmap are stable.
+When a feature is completed, it leaves the experimental state and all features that are displayed under "released" in the roadmap are stable.